elihorne/elihorne/content/casestudies/kickstarter.md

 person was the right fit for the role.
 Interviews seemed to get stuck perpetually at the "on-site" stage.

-<div
-data-aos="fade-up"
-data-aos-duration="1000"
-data-aos-easing="ease-in-out"
-class="hiring-wizard steps-3 mt-12 my-8 mx-auto max-w-4xl"
+<div class="hiring-wizard steps-3 mt-12 my-8 mx-auto max-w-4xl"
 >
 <ol>
 	<li>